mojaloop/mini-loop/README.md

 - root user or sudo access
 - non-root user (with bash shell)
 - git installed (usually installed by default on Ubuntu 20 or 22)
-- min 8GB ram available  (current testing suggests 16 GB if deploying 3PPI and Bulk options)
+- min 8GB ram available  (current testing suggests 16 GB is needed if deploying 3PPI and Bulk options 8 is fine otherwise )
 - min 64GB storage available
 - broadband internet connection from the ubuntu OS (for downloading helm charts and container images )